MBA Schools & Colleges

 A blended learning (hybrid) program:

-- Provides a combination of distance learning and on-campus components
+- Hybrid learning provides a combination of distance learning and on-campus components

 - Is typically a good fit for working professionals who want to benefit from classroom instruction but cannot (or do not want to) commit to a part-time, on-campus MBA program